What to write in a bridal shower thank-you note

 Inspired?
 Create and share by tagging @HallmarkStores.

-Below, we’ll get into some nuts-and-bolts tips for writing your bridal shower thank-you notes, but first, it may help to pause and remind yourself why your shower thank-you notes matter.
+Below, we’ll get into some nuts-and-bolts tips for what to write in a bridal shower thank-you note, but first, it may help to pause and remind yourself why your shower thank-you notes matter.
 This is your chance to reflect the time and thought someone put into giving you a gift with a little time and thought of your own.
 It’s your way of saying, “Thank you for caring about me.
 I’m grateful for you!”

 General Guidelines and Etiquette